nguyer/tokenization/README.md

      - Encrypt all data at rest
      - Enable tight access controls for which people/processes are allowed to access the data
      - Enable access control logging to audit data access

+### Error handling
+This is also fairly obvious, but robust error handling would need to be added to make this a production service.
+Error handling has not been implemented at this time, for the sake of time and also to no over-complicate the example code.